Hasan-Metin/NewsApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project just for an practice example of React Native

+A prototype of a News Mobile App project.
+Customer can see recet news from this app.

 ### Built With

 * [React Native](https://reactnative.dev/)

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 ### Clone the repo
    ```sh